ARMmbed/mbed-cli/README.md

   * v3.0.0  <- current
 ```

-You can use the `-a` switch to print out release and revision hash pairs.
+You can use the `-a` switch to print release and revision hash pairs.

 #### Updating a program